 I want to end this post on a high note.
 This is not your traditional “How to write a personal statement” post.
 But, there is a reason for that.
 I have always strived to be myself and not fall a slave to the crowds or trends.
 The same goes for this blog.
 I have seen and read many of the other posts on applying for residency and I felt they left many things out.
 With this series I hope to fill in those gaps and give YOU reading this the best possible change to do what you need to do confidently.
 I am a HUGE advocate for honesty and self love.
 And, this applies to every aspect of my life.
 I will get more into this on a future post when we talk about interviews.
 So I leave you with this quote:

 So there you have it!
 I have not dwelled into specific things about writing.
-This is so because these can be easily found on google.
-BUT the points I HAVE made are incredibly important.
+Those you can find on google or sign up for my 1:1 mentoring course (or newsletter) and get access to my PS writing aid!
+The points I HAVE made are incredibly important.
 Throughout my application cycle, I received many compliments on my personal statement.

 Thanks for stopping by